[?] Subscribe To This Site

 An important trick when playing a C major scale is to pass the thumb under the 3rd finger.
 As soon as the thumb has played the first note (while the 2nd finger is playing the second note) pass the thumb under to the base of the fourth finger, so it will be ready to play its next note in advance.

 The three most important chords in any key are those built on the 1st, 4th and 5th notes of the scale.
-Hence the primary chords in C major are C, F and G.
+Hence the primary chords in the key of C major are C major, F major and G major.

 F major (or the key of F) is a musical major scale based on F, consisting of the pitches F, G, A, B flat, C, D, and E. Its key signature has one flat (B flat).
 To play the F major scale with the right hand, the 5th finger is not used.